Garrett Cooper Player Props: Marlins vs. Mets

-On Friday, Garrett Cooper (coming off going 0-for-4) and the Miami Marlins play the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 1:10 PM ET.
+On Saturday, Garrett Cooper (on the back of going 2-for-4 with a home run and three RBI) and the Miami Marlins play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 4:10 PM ET.

 Garrett Cooper Game Info & Props vs. the Mets